 Don’t Have Global Entry?

-You can apply for free (via a $100 statement credit) with cards like:
+You can apply and receive a reimbursement (up to $100 statement credit) with cards like:

 - American Express Platinum (personal)